briansteuber/GolfNetworkingBlog/README.md

 # Golf Networking Blog
 cpsc-314-web-development-final-project-briansteuber created by GitHub Classroom
 # Description
 This project emulates a blog.
 I intend to use this blog to communicate via golfers.
 If a person wants to play at a club that they are not a member at, they can create an account on my blog site and reach out to someone from that club.
+This blog was created using the MERN Stack.
 # Table of Contents
 1. Create Account Page
 2. Login Page